wicked-rainman/DAPL/src/INSTALL.md

        export GASN_PORT
        GCOUNTRY_PORT=32483
        export GCOUNTRY_PORT
-       GRDNS_PORT=32485
+       GRDNS_PORT=32484
        export GRDNS_PORT
+       GHISTORY_PORT=32485
+       export GHISTORY_PORT
        GSERVER= IP address for the server
        export GSERVER

-8. If this is a server install, use systemctl to install gasnd.service, gdnsd.service, grdnsd.service and gcountryd.service
+8. If this is a server install, use systemctl to install gasnd.service, gdnsd.service, grdnsd.service gcountryd.service and ghistoryd.service.

 8. Create any programs in $HOME/DAPL/progs